 According to the Legal Information Institute, “Personal injuries include every variety of injury to a person’s body, emotions, or reputation, as contradistinguished from injury to property rights.”
 There are three grounds where a personal injury claim may be brought forth.
 These include:

-If you have been involved in an accident and are now wondering if you have a personal injury claim, the personal injury lawyers of Regan Zambri Long are here for you.
+If you have been involved in an accident and are now wondering what is a personal injury claim, the personal injury lawyers of Regan Zambri Long are here for you.
 We serve clients in Washington, DC, Maryland, and Virginia.

 In most cases, you will have to illustrate that negligence from another caused your injuries and other resulting losses to determine if you have a personal injury claim.

 While you may technically have a claim, not all accidents are worth pursuing outside of the insurance companies.
 This can cause an injury that did not cause any substantial injury or property damage, or that you were also at fault, especially if you live in a state that follows contributory negligence.

 However, to prove that you have a personal injury claim, you will need to establish the following elements of negligence.